SubhadityaMukherjee/AI-knowledge-base/docs/Interpretability vs Neuroscience.md

 - weight-tying,
 - force many neurons to have the same weights
 - he most common use of this is in convolutional neural networks, where each neuron has translated copies of itself with the same weights.
-- in ImageNet [[Conv|conv]] nets, weight-tying often reduces the number of unique neurons in early vision by 10,000x or even more
+- in ImageNet [conv](Conv.md) nets, weight-tying often reduces the number of unique neurons in early vision by 10,000x or even more
 - This results in artificial neural networks having many fewer neurons for early vision than their biological counterparts
 - This means we can just literally study every single neuron.